dopefishh/praatalign/README.md

 file when force aligning.

 #### Interactive forced alignment
-The plugin works very straight forward, say one wants to force align a tier in a TextGrid file with a LongSound.
-Then do the following to start the script:
-- Read TextGrid from file
-- Read LongSound from file
-- Select both
-- Press the button that says: *Start interactive force alignment...*

-Now there will be a form so that you can specify some parameters:
+Interactive forced alignment is now built in in the TextGrid/LongSound editor as the following buttons in the *interval* menu:

+##### Generate dictionary from tier...
+This function will prompt for a file location to write alle the missing words from the selected tier to.
+Missing words are words that are either not in the dictionary or unable to be phonetized.
+Note that the *Setup forced alignment...* has to be run at least once to create the initial settings file.
+If this is not the case the program will generate an error and terminate.

+##### Clean selection...
+With clean selection all the intervals with overlap with the current selection of the current selected tier will be removed.
+This can come in handy to clean up a previous alignment of an interval.

+##### Align current interval...
+This force alignes the current selected interval against the wavefile with the given settings.
+Note that the *Setup forced alignment...* has to be run at least once to create the initial settings file.
+If this is not the case the program will generate an error and terminate.

+##### Setup forced alignment...
+This button will generate the config file for the forced aligner to work with and must be used at least once before doing alignment for the first time.
+When the spawned form is closed a settings file will be written to disk for later use with the alignment.

+The following options can be specified in the settings menu:
-* **newtier**, default: align
+* **new**, default: align

 	Name of the tier where the alignment is stored, this may be an existing tier.
 If the tier exists, the annotations within the selected interval are removed upon alignment.
-* **lang**, default: tze
+* **lan**, default: tze

 	Language to use for the forced alignment.
-Currently this is Spanish and Tzeltal, in the future one can add custom languages.
+Currently this is Spanish and Tzeltal.
+Custom added languages will also appear in the dropdown menu when properly added.
-* **dictpath**, default: False
+* **dic**, default: False

 	Flag for selecting a custom dictionary.
 If this is not set, the aligner will rely completely on the phonetizer.
 If this is set, then a prompt follows to select the dictionary.
-* **ruleset**, default: False
+* **rul**, default: False

 	Flag for using a ruleset file.
 If this is not set, the aligner will not use a ruleset.
 If this is set, then a prompt follows to select the ruleset file.